Man dies after serious assault in Ōtāhuhu, South Auckland

 Last night a witness at the scene said one person had been taken away by ambulance and police tape was around a house in Sturges Ave.

-"There're seven police cars and detectives questioning people."
+"There are seven police cars and detectives questioning people."

 Police said they were speaking to people at the house to establish exactly what took place.